mhmmdjafarg/tubes-mbd/README.md

    2b) Otherwise, immediately release all locks that were granted before this denial, and immediately abort and queue the transaction for restart at a later point.
 3) (We only get to this point if we didn't get to step (2b) which aborts the transaction.)
 Execute the program logic.
 4) Release ALL locks at commit/abort time.

-In order to avoid the complexities of creating a thread-safe lock manager in this assignment, our implementation only has a single thread that manages the state of the lock manager.
-This thread performs all the lock requests on behalf of the transactions and then hands over control to a separate execution thread in step (3) above.
-Note that for workloads where transactions make heavy use of the lock manager, this single lock manager thread may become a performance bottleneck as it has to request and release locks on behalf of ALL transactions.

-To help you get comfortable using the transaction processing framework, most of this algorithm is already implemented in 'TxnProcessor::RunLockingScheduler()'.
-Locks are requested and released at all the right times, and all necessary data structures for an efficient lock manager are already in place.
-All you need to do is implement the 'WriteLock', 'Release', and 'Status' methods in the class 'LockManagerA'.
-Make sure you look at the file lock_manager.h which explains the data structures that you will be using to queue up requests for locks in the lock manager.

-The test file 'txn/lock_manager_test.cc' provides some rudimentary correctness tests for your lock manager implementations, but additional tests may be added when we grade the assignment.
-We therefore suggest that you augment the tests with any additional cases you can think of that the existing tests do not cover.

 ---------------------------------------------------------------------------
 Part 2: Serial Optimistic Concurrency Control (OCC)   10 points